 When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
-At the same time, the way we make money creates some conflicts with your interests.
-We encourage you to evaluate and ask us about these inherent conflicts, because they may affect the investment advice we provide you.
+At the same time, the way we make money may create some conflicts with your interests.
+You should understand and ask us about these conflicts, because they can affect the investment advice we provide you.
 Here is an example to help you understand what this means.